mislavkovac/tryhackme/README.md

 That's it we solve this CTF.
 You can find this CTF by TryHackMe on link: https://tryhackme.com/room/picklerick

-If you like this writeup please consider supporting me on link in supporting section on the right side of your screen.
+If you like this writeup please consider supporting me on link in supporting section on the right side of your screen or by clicking on the donation button at the top of this text.
 Thanks in advance.